ayush983/AlgoVisualizer/ReadMe.md

-An algorithm visualizer in python.
+An algorithm visualizer to visualize graph algorithms.

 Implemented using PyQt5 and occasional help from QtDesigner.